LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectToMessaging/api.md

 <strong>3.
 Which channels are supported as of now?</strong>

-C2M supports SMS-Twilio, WA, and INAPP channels.
+C2M supports SMS-Twilio, WhatsApp, Apple Business Chat, Google RCS and INAPP channels.

 <strong>4.
 Is there a throughput limitation for the data that gets passed from Twilio to LP?</strong>